PowerShell/Community-Blog/Posts/2021/04/tfl-IsUserALocalAdministrator.md

 ## Is the User an Administrator?

 It's easy to get membership of any local group, as you saw above.
-But what if you want to find out if a given user is a member of some group?
+But what if you want to find out if a given user is a member of some local administrative group?
-Or, determine whether the user running a given script is a member of the administrator's group?
 That too is pretty easy and take a couple of steps.
 One way you can get the name of the current user is by using `whoami.exe`.
-Then you can get the members of the Administrator's group.
+Then you can get the members of the local administrator's group.
 Finally, you check to see if the currently logged on user is a member of the group.
 All of which looks like this: